Michigan lawyer discusses situations that lead to a workers’ comp claim being denied and how to protect your legal rights.

 Medical evidence from a treating doctor is the gold standard when evaluating causation and disability.
 Watch out for employers who rely upon so called “independent” medical examinations.

-What happens if a workers’ comp claim is denied?
+What happens if a workers’ comp claim is denied in Michigan?

 A disabled employee needs continuing medical proof for their claim.
 Medical care ensures there is evidence about causation and disability.
 A treating doctor is also the best person to testify in a case.

-What to do when your claim is denied?
+What to do when your claim is denied in Michigan?

 Disabled employees cannot expect to win based upon common sense.
 Medical and vocational evidence must be developed and presented at trial.
 Specific procedures must be followed, and the rules of evidence will apply.
 Many of these cases are eventually settled for a lump sum cash payment.